sayemimtiaz/DecomposeRNNintoModules/README.md

-This repository exposes all the code, data, and instrcutions to reproduce the resukts presented in the paper.
+This repository exposes all the code, data, and instrcutions to reproduce the results presented in the paper.

 ## Project structure
 The structure of this repository has been detailed [here](/tutorial/structure.md).